Alert: Missing Persons Unit: Development

 In March 2022, it was announced John Eisendrath and Sony Pictures Television had Alert in development at Fox with a script, format and back-up script commitment plus penalty.
 In May of that year, it was announced Fox had given a straight-to-series order to Alert with Eisendrath to serve as showrunner and executive producer alongside Jamie Foxx and Datari Turner.

+In March 2023, Fox renewed the series for a second season, which premiered on March 5, 2024.
+In May 2024, Fox renewed the series for a third season.
+Production took place in Vancouver.
+On June 6, 2025, the series was canceled after three seasons.

 Casting

 In August 2022, it was announced Dania Ramirez had been cast as one of the leads with Scott Caan cast as the second lead shortly thereafter.
 In October 2022, Adeola Role, Ryan Broussard, and Graham Verchere were announced as series regulars.
 In November 2022, Petey Gibson, Fivel Stewart, and Bre Blair joined the cast in recurring roles.
+In January 2024, Alisha-Marie Ahamed was cast as new series regular while Gil Bellows was cast in a recurring capacity for the second season.

 Reception

 Critical response

-The review aggregator website Rotten Tomatoes reported a 33% approval rating with an average rating of 7/10, based on 6 critic reviews.
-Metacritic, which uses a weighted average, assigned a score of 49 out of 100 based on 5 critics, indicating "mixed or average reviews".
+The review aggregator website Rotten Tomatoes reported a 29% approval rating based on 7 critic reviews, and a 32% audience rating.
+Metacritic, which uses a weighted average, assigned a score of 48 out of 100 based on 6 critics, indicating "mixed or average reviews".